Skip To Content

 Some insurers allow beneficiaries to leave a death benefit in an interest-bearing account, then receive interest payments periodically.
 The original benefit can be paid to a secondary beneficiary when the beneficiary dies.

-A lump-sum life insurance payout usually is tax-free.
-However, if you are paid in installments, a portion of those payments could be taxable.
-If you receive interest on your payments, that interest could be taxed as regular income.
-Consulting with a financial professional can help you explore ways you might wish to use the policy payout while minimizing any tax implications.
+Pro tip: If you are paid in installments or receive interest on your payments, a portion of those payments or interest could be taxable.
+Consult with a financial professional to help you explore ways to use the policy payout while minimizing any tax implications.

 File a life insurance claim

 The insurance company won’t automatically pay a death benefit when a loved one dies.
-Here are steps you have to take to file a claim to receive life insurance proceeds.
+If you are a beneficiary, here are steps you will likely need to take to file a claim to receive life insurance proceeds:

-You’ll need the death certificate when you file an insurance claim with the insurance company.
-When you notify the insurance company of the insured’s death, you’ll be sent claim forms to fill out and return.
+2. Notify the insurance company of the insured’s death.
+You’ll be sent claim forms to fill out and return.
 If there are multiple beneficiaries, each might need to fill out a separate claim.

-The insurance company will then review the claim to determine whether it will be approved or denied.
-The life insurance company could deny the claim, for example, if the death occured within two years after the policy was purchased or if the death was the result of suicide or a pre-existing condition, if those weren’t covered by the policy.
+3. The insurance company will then review the claim to determine whether it will be approved or denied.
+The life insurance company could deny the claim, for example, if the death was the result of suicide within two years after the policy was purchased, or from a pre-existing condition that wasn’t disclosed during the application, or a cause that wasn’t covered by the policy.

 An emergency fund